Restructuring a company with the StaRUG - Tips for GmbHs & Companies

 Preventive restructuring framework:

-The StaRUG offers companies in crisis a preventive restructuring framework.
-Previously, there was only out-of-court restructuring or restructuring in insolvency proceedings.
+The StaRUG provides companies in crisis with a preventive restructuring framework.
+Previously, only out-of-court restructuring or restructuring through insolvency proceedings were available.
 The preventive restructuring framework is used before insolvency occurs. -

 Restructuring plan:

 The restructuring plan is similar in structure to the insolvency plan.
-It consists of a descriptive part and a design part. -
+It consists of a descriptive and a constructive part. -

-If the plan is to be confirmed by the court, the court will examine the impending insolvency.
-The court can also enforce the plan against the will of a minority opposing it.
-Without impending insolvency, the only option is an out-of-court settlement without being bound to the plan. -
+If the plan is to be confirmed by the court, the court will examine whether the plan is impending insolvency.
+The court can enforce the plan even against the will of a minority opposing it.
+Without impending insolvency, the only option is an out-of-court settlement without being bound by the plan. -

 Restructuring moderator and restructuring officer:

-The restructuring moderator mediates between the company and the creditors in order to reach a restructuring agreement.
-The restructuring officer monitors the process, looks after the interests of all parties involved and oversees the preparation of the plan.
-He also acts as a contact person for the court.
+The restructuring moderator mediates between the company and its creditors to reach a restructuring agreement.
+The restructuring officer oversees the process, safeguards the interests of all parties involved, and supports the preparation of the plan.
+They also act as the contact person for the court.

 These are the instruments of the stabilisation and restructuring framework:

-Companies can use various procedural aids, the so-called instruments of the stabilization and restructuring framework (Section 29 StaRUG).
-These offer the debtor a great deal of freedom of decision, which reflects the basic idea of the StaRUG: unlike in insolvency proceedings, control remains largely with the debtor.
+Companies can resort to various procedural aids, the so-called instruments of the stabilization and restructuring framework (Section 29 of the StaRUG).
+These offer the debtor considerable freedom of decision, reflecting the basic idea of the StaRUG: Unlike in insolvency proceedings, control remains largely with the debtor.

 Before the creditors vote on the restructuring plan, the company tries to convince them of its restructuring concept and makes adjustments if necessary.